White Flint Mall: 1978–2011: Peak years

-Later years

 The mall found creative ways to promote itself over the years.
 It was the first mall to issue its own credit card to frequent shoppers.
-To celebrate its 25th anniversary, the mall released its own Monopoly game entitled "White Flint-opoly".

-Three decorative water features were located on the first level of the center.
-The largest was a fountain underneath and around the mirrored escalators, loosely based on the Rialto Bridge and Grand Canal in Venice, in the Via Rialto mall within a mall.
-This fountain was low to the ground, which made it prone to children falling in, causing it to be removed when I. Magnin closed.
-Two identical fountains were in center court, one in front of each glass elevator, and were removed during a 2004 mall facelift.
-One oddity about the closure of Borders on April 17, 2011, was the sign that remained in front of the escalator leading to its permanently shuttered entrance that read "Temporarily Out of Service".
-Over the years major celebrities have appeared at the mall like Donna Karan and Elizabeth Taylor, as well as minor and local stars like the cast of MTV's The Real World: D.C., Brigitte Burdine, Andrea Mitchell, Paula Marshall, Giuliana Rancic and Christine Blasey Ford.
+To celebrate its 25th anniversary, the mall released its own Monopoly game entitled White Flint-opoly.
+A renovation was announced in August 2004 after the mall introduced H&M. Over the years major celebrities have appeared at the mall like Donna Karan and Elizabeth Taylor, as well as minor and local stars like the cast of MTV's The Real World: D.C., Brigitte Burdine, Andrea Mitchell, Paula Marshall, Giuliana Rancic and Christine Blasey Ford.
+The 5-screen movie theater was rebranded as AMC Loews White Flint 5 after AMC Theatres acquired Loews Cineplex Entertainment.

-The mall's impact was felt throughout the metro area in places such as Prince George's County which lacked any regional shopping centers as upscale as White Flint.
-This led to some spots like Landover Mall and Iverson Mall receiving the nickname "Black Flint Mall", while alternately White Flint was dubbed the "White Iverson Mall".

-White Flint was a popular destination on Halloween, known for its annual "Howl-O-Ween" event with special trick-or-treating and hosting children's magic shows performed by area entertainers including The Great Zucchini and Dean Carnegie among others.

-The mall was served by the White Flint station (renamed North Bethesda station after the mall was demolished) on the Red Line of the Washington Metro since 1984.
+White Flint was a popular destination on Halloween, known for its annual "Howl-O-Ween" event with special trick-or-treating and hosting children's magic shows performed by area entertainers including The Great Zucchini and Dean Carnegie, among others.
+The mall was served by the White Flint station (renamed North Bethesda station after the mall was demolished) on the Red Line of the Washington Metro since December 1984.